rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Core technologies -- React, .NET, SQL Server, Jenkins_

-- Helped build a new React.js UI for an existing legacy app for the EHSQ industry, allowing health and safety professionals to share industry knowledge and show new ways to use familiar Intelex tools.
+- Helped build a new React UI on a legacy app for the EHSQ industry.
+This allowed health and safety professionals to share industry knowledge about using Intelex tools.
-- Gradually focused more on improving code quality standards as the codebase grew.
+- Gradually focused on improving code quality standards as the codebase grew.
 Was part of a front-end working group that released guidelines for code style and structure, which proved useful for future refactoring.

 ### Technical Developer, Jonah Group